2002nikki/CodeAlpha_Project_Linkshortner/README.md

-Fully responsive webpage  code editor designed with HTML, CSS and JavaScript.
+Fully responsive webpage  designed with HTML, CSS and JavaScript.